 Producers are hoping that the harvest moisture of the corn coming out of the field starts to decline; however, this could be a challenge as we get later into the Fall, especially on corn that had not reached maturity.
 Most of the corn being harvested in South Central Minnesota in the past week has been at 24-28 percent moisture, meaning a significant amount of additional drying is required before the corn is placed in on-farm bins for storage.
 Corn should be dried to about 15-16 percent moisture before going into the grain bin for safe storage until next Spring or Summer.
 In late October and early November, the field moisture content of the corn is only likely to drop by ¼ to ½ percent per day under favorable conditions, and lesser amounts in cool, cloudy weather.

 Farm operators are reminded to keep farm safety in mind as they progress through this long harvest season.
 The incidence of farm accidents increase as day length gets shorter, especially during less than ideal harvest conditions.
-The non-farm public also needs to be alert during harvest season when travelling on rural highways and roads.
+The non-farm public also needs to be alert during harvest season when traveling on rural highways and roads.
 Farm machinery and grain trucks move at much slower speeds that normal vehicles and do not have the ability to make rapid stops.

 Note — For additional information contact Kent Thiesse, Farm Management Analyst and Senior